WillAbides/goproject-tmpl/CONTRIBUTING.md

 ### update-docs

-script/generate-readme updates README.md with the usage output of script/goproject-tmpl and updates CONTRIBUTING.md with script documentation.
+script/generate-readme updates documentation.
+- For projects with binaries, it updates the usage output in README.md.
+- Adds script descriptions to CONTRIBUTING.md.

 ### update-repo-settings